-Energy and car fuel from cattle droppings: Sounds too good to be true, but it's been happening for some time.
-Where is it?
-In Rivergaro, near Piacenza, in Emilia Romagna, in a farm called Cascina Bosco Gerolo.
+Energy and car fuel from livestock waste: it sounds too good to be true, but it's been happening for real for some time.
+Where?
+In Rivergaro, near Piacenza, in Emilia Romagna, on a farm called Cascina Bosco Gerolo.

-The company has 600 cows and produces large quantities of milk (and, as it were, waste materials).
-The eclecticism of its management, however, is leading to an interesting diversification of its offer.
+The company has 600 cows and produces large quantities of milk (and, shall we say, waste materials).
+The eclecticism of its management, however, is bringing about an interesting diversification of its offer.

 In recent years it has launched a project that allows it to produce renewable energy in the form of biogas, and to have a real circular economy.